 Education and Student Loans

-Safe Schools Improvement Act: Students cannot learn when they are shamed, intimidated, or in fear for their physical safety.
-To help all children succeed in school, we must recognize that bullying is not just “kids being kids.”
-It is harmful and damaging behavior that adults must take seriously.
 Current federal law provides funds to promote school safety but does not expressly focus on issues of bullying or harassment.
 As a condition of receiving future Safe Schools funding, the Safe Schools Improvement Act would require schools and districts to ensure that their codes of conduct specifically prohibit bullying and harassment and would require states to include bullying and harassment data in their state-wide reporting.
 The legislation would also allow schools to train faculty and staff on how to prevent bullying and address it effectively when it does occur.
-On April 20, 2012, the White House endorsed this bipartisan, common sense legislation.

 I have introduced this bipartisan legislation since 2007.
 It is widely supported by my colleagues and over 70 outside organizations, like the Human Rights Campaign, GLSEN, National Association of School Psychologists, National Education Association, and more.

 Put School Counselors Where They’re Needed Act

 The average student-to-counselor ratio in California’s public schools is 644 to one, a ratio that hardly allows for individual attention and intensive support.
 Unfortunately, in California, counselor-to-student ratios are almost always determined by the overall student population of a school, rather than by the number of students at risk of dropping out.
 School counselors are an integral part of the effort to increase graduation rates because they can identify potential problems early in a student’s school career.